 An excerpt from the release:

-Here is a chart of the LEI from Doug Short’s Conference Board Leading Economic Index update of May 17, 2018:
+Here is a chart of the LEI from the Doug Short’s site Conference Board Leading Economic Index update of May 17, 2019:

 I post various indicators and indices because I believe they should be carefully monitored.
 However, as those familiar with this site are aware, I do not necessarily agree with what they depict or imply.

 The Special Note summarizes my overall thoughts about our economic situation